EYE Filmmuseum in Amsterdam is located on the northern bank of the IJ opposite central station.

 There is a restaurant-cafe (open daily until late) with great views of the water and an outdoor terrace.
 The cafe is surrounded by an auditorium area which can be used for live music.

-The basement area (Panorama) houses a free permanent exhibition which displays items marking significant moments in cinema history.
+The EYE Film basement area (Panorama) houses a permanent exhibition which displays items marking significant moments in cinema history.
 The collection has various film making equipment including the legendary 35mm Mitchell camera.

 There are special pods where you can sit down on sofas and view film footage on Cinemascope screens; a room surrounded by film fragments and an area with interactive film installations.
 There are also workrooms and a film lab for educational activities.